-Populations can remain high until early to mid-August, when aphid crowding, plant quality decline, and increased predator and parasite numbers cause the development of winged aphids; these winged aphids then leave the fields and the populations crash.
-Inclement weather, especially heavy rain and high winds, can also cause populations to decrease.
+Aphid populations can remain high until early to mid-August, when aphid crowding, plant quality decline, and increased predator and parasite numbers cause the development of winged aphids; these winged aphids then leave the fields and the populations crash.
+Inclement weather, especially heavy rain and high winds, can also cause aphid populations to decrease.